-According to National Economic and Development Authority (NEDA) Secretary Karl Kendrick T. Chua, the online registration for the national ID is now ongoing.
-If you are interested to apply, here is our step-by-step guide on how to apply for the Philippine National ID online.
+If you are interested in applying, here is our step-by-step guide on how to apply for the Philippine National ID online.

 Requirements for the Philippine National ID